meltano/meltano/docs/src/docs/integration.md

 meltano --log-level=debug elt ...
 ```

-The output from debug mode will often be the first thing request if you're asking for help via the [Meltano Slack](https://join.slack.com/t/meltano/shared_invite/zt-obgpdeba-7yrqKhwyMBfdHDXsZY8G7Q).
+The output from debug mode will often be the first thing requested if you're asking for help via the [Meltano Slack](https://join.slack.com/t/meltano/shared_invite/zt-obgpdeba-7yrqKhwyMBfdHDXsZY8G7Q) group.

 ### Isolate the Connector